JustCity Leadership Institute

 Where will I be living?

-JustCity Leadership Institute residents live on the JTS campus in the Mathilde Schechter Residence Hall (MSRH), a modern air-conditioned facility equipped with high-speed Internet.
-MSRH's convenient location on the Upper West Side enables students to take full advantage of the cultural wealth of New York City.
-Bus and subway connections are close to the residence hall.
+JustCity Leadership Institute residents live on the JTS campus in our undergraduate residence halls, located on the Upper West Side.
+The residence halls are fully equipped and their central location enables students to take full advantage of the cultural wealth of New York City.
+Bus and subway connections are close to the residence halls.